thomasberman/react-tabbed-grouped-list/README.md

 ## spfx-webpart-internal-projects

-A web part that demonstrates a way to display organize and display information using the Pivot and GroupedList Fabric UI components
+A SharePoint Framework web part that demonstrates a way to display organize and display information from SharePoint lists using the Pivot and GroupedList Fabric UI components

 ### Building the code